Praful1510/G-EncrY-Graphical-Authentication-system-using-Django/README.md

 ![Screenshot (68)](https://user-images.githubusercontent.com/107274773/202574535-b2c6d506-2ed8-4812-b0f5-7d080cc2cdd8.png)
 ![Screenshot (69)](https://user-images.githubusercontent.com/107274773/202574540-b8d45909-34a2-470a-99b0-a9834905d362.png)

-# So many thinking in this proto-type is (one block hash as key of another block {inspire from block chain concept}) its not a actual project but its similar kind of Model .
+So many thinking in this proto-type like (one block hash as key of another block {inspire from block chain concept}) its not a actual project but its similar kind of Model .
 All Necessities will be common on both .
 #G-EncrY by Praful shrivastava
 master industries & Security Switch comming soon !
+Follow For More !